Thanis Sriklindee: Biography and career

-Since he was a music instructor in various universities viz Srinakharinwirot University, Chandrakasem Teachers College (currently Chandrakasem Rajabhat University) and Faculty of Fine and Applied Arts, Chulalongkorn University for about 10 years, he is often called "Ajaan" (อาจารย์) because the word "Ajann" in Thai means professor or instructor.
+Since he was a music instructor in various universities were Srinakharinwirot University, Chandrakasem Teachers College (present-day Chandrakasem Rajabhat University) and Faculty of Fine and Applied Arts, Chulalongkorn University for about 10 years, he is often called "Ajaan" (อาจารย์) because the word "Ajann" in Thai means professor or instructor.

-He has been a backup musician for many bands.
-Later in 1983, Carabao recorded at Amigo Studio which he is backup along with Thierry Mekwattana and Amnaat Luukjan.
-The three of them have been persuaded by Yuenyong Opakul, a leader to become a member of the band.
+He had been a backup musician for many bands.
+Later in 1983, Carabao recorded at Amigo Studio which he was backup along with Thierry Mekwattana and Amnaat Luukjan.
+The three of them had been persuaded by Yuenyong Opakul, a leader to become a member of the band.

-He is very involved making for Carabao with Made in Thailand in the fifth album Made in Thailand in late 1984, until well-known throughout the country from his khlui played throughout the track.
+Sriklindee was very involved making for Carabao with Made in Thailand in the fifth album Made in Thailand in late 1984, until well-known throughout the country from his khlui played throughout the track.

-His role in Carabao, besides music, is to create a fun, such as talk retaliate against Opakul for jokes or colourful, because he is the only member that is different from anyone else.
-Because he does not have long hair, not bearded and also has a fat shape.
+His role in Carabao, besides music, was to create a fun, such as talk retaliate against Opakul for jokes or colourful, because he was the only member that was different from anyone else.
+Because he does not had long hair, not bearded and also had a fat shape.